Bona-Fide-Bonafied | Commonly Confused Words

 etymology

-• Bonafied is a misspelling of bona fide.
+• Bonafied is an incorrect spelling often used mistakenly in place of bona fide.

 © 2025 Lithium Lab Pte Ltd